theobald-software/helpcenter.theobald-software.github.io/includes/components/report/report-columns-define.md

-This page shows how to define the columns of a report.<br>
+This page shows how to define the columns and rows in the result set of a report extraction.<br>

+## Columns

 A report column is defined by its name, offset and length.
 Per default, all columns are of data type *string*.
 To identify a columns, the report needs to be executed.
 Columns can then be identified based on the output.